 Exod 6:1–6 speaks of Pharaoh’s strong hand and Yahweh’s extended arm, with the two phrases coming in separate blocks of material.
 Deuteronomy and many later works combine the two expressions in connection with Yahweh’s action.
 They half-turn upside-down the expression in Exod 6 and make for a powerful synecdoche to bring home the reality of God’s strength in action.

-Deut 7:8 reports Yahweh’s strong hand acting in fulfilment of something that was a matter of promise in Exodus.
+Deut 7:8 reports Yahweh’s strong hand acting in fulfilment of remove underline something that was a matter of promise in Exodus.
 Deut 7:18–19 makes something that was a matter of promise that has now been fulfilled into a promise for the further future, and urges mindfulness in light of the fulfillment.
-The Pharaoh’s being unnamed in Exodus is useful (Hendel 604–5; Sun, Exodus, on 1:11–22): it encourages the assumption that the strong hand and extended arm can act again.
+The Pharaoh’s being unnamed in Exodus is useful (Hendel; Sun): it encourages the assumption that the strong hand and extended arm can act again.
 In comparison and contrast, Exod 6:6 and a subsequent text such as Deut 3:24 combine a concrete expression with a more abstract one: “an extended arm and great acts of authority” or “your greatness, your strong hand” (cf. Deut 11:2, 7).

 Deut 7:8 makes explicit that Yahweh’s powerful acts are acts of love and are a fulfillment of his promise.
 It thus goes behind the factual statement.
 Deut 9:26 turns the action “by a strong arm” into a basis for prayer.
 Deut 26:7–10 turns it into an answer to prayer (as it is elsewhere in Exodus) and a basis for worship (cf. Ps 136).
 1 Kgs 8 makes it a basis for prayer by foreigners.